sparkflows/sparkflows-docs/docs/azure/adls-integration.rst

 ADLS page in Fire Insights
 -------------------

-Save the above configuration, refresh the page & Ccick on the Data menu to see the ADLS page
+Save the above configuration, refresh the page & Click on the Data menu to see the ADLS page

 .. figure:: ../_assets/configuration/adls.PNG
    :alt: adls